nealcaren/book1/_build/2_Python.md

 #### Exercise

-Create a new string called <code>food</code>  that is a sentence about your most recent meal.
+Create a new string called `food` that is a sentence about your most recent meal.
 Display the contents of your new string.